richard-kramer/exeta-desk-controller/README.md

 Schematics can be found in [`doc/schematics/`](./doc/schematics).

 I also took a few [photos of my own controller](./doc/photos) and the connected D1 Mini.
 Unfortunately I had the great idea to secure my soldered wires with hot glue, so it is really hard to see whats soldered where.
+Also, I wired the RX (Pin 4) to D5 instead of D6 on my own controller without realising it when creating the diagrams.
+But it's only important, the Pin on the ESP is set as `rx_pin` in [`desk.yaml`](./esphome/desk.yaml).

 I numbered the wires using my own method (nothing, the manufacturer intended or is using in a similar way).
 Starting from the power pins, I simply counted from right to left.
 I'm using this numbering system in this documentation as well